baskerville/plato/doc/MANUAL.md

 op a lab b = char 9584 + ? a b rho 2
 ```

+You can add custom operators in a file called `lib.ivy` (alongside the `ivy` binary), if it exists, it will be loaded when the application starts.

 # Input Fields

 Tapping an input field will: